altenwald/ream/docs/protocol.md

 S: PROJECTION SET DONE users peter
 ```

 The content must contain all of the fields indicated in the creation of the projection.
-The response is indicating the name of the projection created.
+The response indicates the name of the projection created.

 If there are errors presented the return will be as follows: